 Barley & Smoke was his answer.

-For the cost of $50 ticket, guests were free to sample 10 unique BBQ and beer pairings.
+For the cost of a $50 ticket, guests were free to sample 10 unique BBQ and beer pairings.
 A panel of celebrity judges selected the winners.
 While all the BBQ fare and boutique beer were more than delicious, the contest came down to four winners:

 - Banded Peak Brewing won Best Beer with their Guvamorphology Gose sour beer;